Liam Keogh

 Keogh left Celtic to join St Mirren on a free transfer in March 2002.
 In August 2002, after just one appearance, as a substitute, for St Mirren he joined Inverness Caledonian Thistle.

 In January 2007, with his contract due to expire at the end of the season, he was signed by Peterhead.
 He then played for Elgin City for one season.

+He is the father of current Inverness Caledonian Thistle midfielder, Shae Keogh.